 Here’s how it is a gateway drug:

 - Nicotine normalisation – A number of vape/e-cigarette companies have produced formulations that can deliver higher nicotine concentrations than some traditional combustible cigarettes.
 According to a study on the public health consequences of e-cigarettes, there is evidence to suggest that higher nicotine concentrations may heighten the risk of transitioning from e-cigarette use back to combustible cigarettes.
-This is worrying since according to the U.S. General Surgeon Report in 2015, vaping among high school students had increased by 900 percent, 40 percent of which have never smoked traditional combustible tobacco prior.
+This is worrying since more and more youths are now taking up vaping.
+According to the U.S. General Surgeon Report in 2015, vaping among high school students had increased by 900 percent, 40 percent of which have never smoked traditional combustible tobacco prior.

 - Renormalisation of the smoking culture – There is a growing concern that an increase in e-cigarette use may renormalise a smoking culture among young people, subverting decades of anti-smoking efforts.
 According to a study, 60% of vapers in the United States admitted to vaping in public areas where combustible cigarette smoking was disallowed.